 Golden Veggie Market

-Another great thing about food there is that you can drive fairly easily to Sonoma and Napa to find top-notch restaurants, like French Laundry, and the Girl and the Fig. Of course, Sonoma and Napa are wine country, so it isn’t only food you will find there.
+Another great thing about the food there is that you can drive fairly easily to Sonoma and Napa to find top-notch restaurants, like French Laundry, and the Girl and the Fig. Of course, Sonoma and Napa are wine country, so it isn’t only food you will find there.
 Vineyards, art galleries, spas, open space, beautiful views, animals, trees — they are all part of the Sonoma/Napa culture.
-Moving to San Francisco opens up a palate of options for food and dining in a wide variety of places.
+Moving to San Francisco opens up a palate of options for food and dining in a wide variety of local places.

 In fact, driving further but not too far, you will find Sonora, Lake Tahoe, and Yosemite.
 The latter two are only about 3-4 hours driving or riding a bus.
 There is also a train from Emeryville which goes near both places.
-Proximity to Wine Country, and the Sierra might be very pleasing on their own, but San Francisco is also not far from Half Moon Bay, Santa Cruz, Monterey, Carmel, Paso Robles, Lodi, Berkeley, Oakland, Marin, Palo Alto, Menlo Park, and San Jose.
+Proximity to Wine Country and the Sierra might be very pleasing on their own, but San Francisco is also not far from Half Moon Bay, Santa Cruz, Monterey, Carmel, Paso Robles, Lodi, Berkeley, Oakland, Marin, Palo Alto, Menlo Park, and San Jose.
 (Many other appealing places were skipped over for this basic snapshot.)
-So, in a sense, moving to San Francisco is sort of like moving to Napa and Sonoma, because you can easily access these other places.
+So, in a sense, moving to San Francisco is sort of like moving to Napa and Sonoma, because you can easily access them.